 The M.S.
 (Plan I) degree program includes both coursework and research.
 It culminates in a written master's thesis describing the results of original research of publishable quality.
 Two to three years are usually needed to complete the required 18 credit hours of formal coursework (including at least 12 credit hours at the 500 level), pass the cumulative examinations comprising the Master's examination, complete the thesis research, and write and defend the thesis.
 Students who select this degree have found it appropriate if their career goals are, for example, teaching in a two- or four-year college or finding technical employment in the chemical industry.

-Master of Science (Plan II) - Coursework Masters
+Master of Science (Plan III) - Coursework Masters

 An alternative M.S. degree program permits earning a graduate degree in chemistry without having to prepare a thesis.
-Approximately two years are required to complete the minimum of 32 credit hours of graduate level coursework (including at least 12 credit hours at the 500 level) and pass the Masters examination.
-This examination includes the preparation and oral defense of a proposal and a written component in the form of cumulative exams.
-A coursework Masters is typically chosen by high school teachers (both domestic and foreign), and its requirements are generally satisfied by most students in the Ph.D. program.
+Approximately two years are required to complete the minimum of 30 credit hours of graduate level coursework (including at least 12 credit hours at the 500 level).

 Most graduate students enroll in this program.
 While at least 18 credit hours of formal lecture courses at the 500 level are required for the degree, the central focus is on research.
 This effort culminates in the preparation and defense of a dissertation describing an original contribution to the field of chemistry.
 Intensive training in research prepares Ph.D. candidates for a career in university teaching and research, industrial or governmental research, or college teaching.